-Cormet de Roselend is a high mountain pass at an elevation of 1.967m (6,453ft) above the sea level, located in the Alps in the department of Savoie in France.
+Cormet de Roselend is a high mountain pass at an elevation of 1,991m (6,532ft) above sea level, located in the Savoie department, in the Auvergne-Rhône-Alpes region of France.
 The pass is traversed by the scenic Route des Grandes Alpes.

 The road through the summit is entirely paved.
 It’s called D902 and D925.
 The pass is 39.5 km (24.54 miles) long with 22 hairpin turns and runs west-east from Beaufort (in the Beaufortain valley) to Bourg-Saint-Maurice (in the Tarentaise Valley).

 Set high in the Alps, in the southeastern part of the country, near the Italian border, the road is usually closed in winters.